 - Step 4: if this installation is a re-install or an upgrade of the Server, choose whether to perform a clean install, or to keep some of the old settings. - Step 5: if a previous install of the Print manager is detected, three choices will be offered.
 1. Installing a new instance (for systems with more than one print engine connected to the same computer).
 2. Perform a clean install, or, 3.
-For re-installations and upgrades, keeping some of the settings of the previously installed Print manager. - Step 6: after the Setup program performs the installation, there are a number of choices: - Set up the automatic launch of the server applications on startup; this is recommended for simple installations; - Register the server applications as system services; this is recommended only for Mac clients using Windows Server 2003 (or newer), and will start the server applications without a user logon; however, the tray icons will not appear anymore, and manually starting/stopping the applications will be more complicated (they can be started/stopped from the Services application of Windows); - Create NT user accounts for the Terminal Services users (this is obligatory for Mac Clients), specifying the account name and password.
-Note: a blank password is not acceptable for a Terminal Services account. - Step 7: If the two 'Launch now' boxes are ticked, the Server and Print manager will start immediately.
-On first startup, the Print engine setup wizard will open; follow the instructions in section 3.1.1 Starting Print manager for the first time (page 30).
+For re-installations and upgrades, keeping some of the settings of the previously installed Print manager. - Step 6: after the Setup program performs the installation, there are a number of choices: - Set up the automatic launch of the server applications on startup; this is recommended for simple installations; - Register the server applications as system services; this is generally not recommended due to the lack of user control over system services (e.g. no tray icon, starting/stopping is only possible from the Services application of Windows), use it only in justified cases; - Step 7: If the two 'Launch now' boxes are ticked, the Server and Print manager will start immediately.
+On first startup, the Print engine setup wizard will open; follow the instructions in section 3.1.1 Starting Print manager for the first time (page 28).